-Some might be surprised to learn that Phoenix, Arizona, is the fifth-largest city in the country with a population of more than 1.6 million residents.
-Known as the "Valley of the Sun," Phoenix was settled in 1867.
-The economy has thrived on cattle, citrus, copper and cotton.
-The area continues to grow due to the influx of "snow birds" who come for the pleasant, warm weather.
+Some might be surprised to learn that Phoenix, Arizona is the fifth-largest city in the country with a population of more than 1.6 million residents.
+It's still growing, mostly due to the influx of "snow birds" who come for the pleasant, warm weather.
 With its abundant sunshine and warm temperatures, you're able to get out year-round to shop, golf, hike and experience the city's energetic nightlife and rich arts and cultural scene.

 Phoenix Apartments and Neighborhoods